 Asti bhūstattva-sūnyā’syāṁ śabda-sparśau sarūpakau, rasaśca parato gandho naijaḥ sattā vivicyatām (94).
 Sound, tangibility, form, taste and smell are the characteristics of earth.
 Naijaḥ sattā vivicyatām.
 What is the essential nature of earth?
 Remove all the preceding qualities; dissociate earth from Existence itself.
 We will find there is no such thing as the earth principle.
 All creation vanishes as mist before the sun if we make this analysis of dissociating these wonderful presentations of the five-elemental world from Existence pure and simple, which is Absolute Brahman.

 Pṛthakkṛtāyāṁ sattāyāṁ bhūmir mithyā’vaśiṣyate, bhūmer daśāṁśato nyūnaṁ brahmāṇḍaṁ bhūmi madhyagam (95).
 Brahmāṇḍa madhye tiṣṭhanti bhuvanāni caturdaśa, bhuvaneṣu vasantyeṣu prāṇidehā yathāyatham (96).
 The whole cosmos of physical elements is constituted of the earth principle.
 Fourteen worlds are mentioned in the Puranas.
-All these are modifications of earth only by permutation and combination.
+All these are modifications of earth only, by permutation and combination.

-All living beings like us human beings, sub-human creatures, plants—all these created elements are living in this Brahmanda, in this cosmos.
+All living beings, such as we human beings, subhuman creatures, plants—all these created elements are living in this Brahmanda, in this cosmos.
 So we occupy a very little part, a very little space of this entire creation.
 The real creation is very big.
-Do we know how big this earth is?
-Even the entire earth is not populated by people.
-A very small part of the earth is occupied; the major part of the whole globe is water.
-The entire ocean is occupying a larger part of the globe than the earth element.
-And even the earth principle is visible because the real solid matter is not occupied by living beings entirely.
+We know how big this Earth is, and even the entire Earth is not populated by people.
+A very small part of the Earth is occupied; the major part of the whole globe is water.
+Oceans are occupying a larger part of the globe than the earth element; and even the earth principle is visible because the real solid matter is not occupied by living beings entirely.
 What is this Earth, after all?
 It is such a small speck, as it were, in this astronomical universe; and we are living here like small crawling creatures on the surface of a little patch of the earth principle, not knowing that the cosmos is vaster and vaster as we go higher and higher, until it becomes incomprehensible and most deep, beyond the concept of the mind with all its furthest stretches of imagination.

-Bhūta bhautika māyānām asattve'tyanta vāsite, sad vastva dvaita mityeṣā dhīr viparyeti na kvacit (98).
+Brahmāṇḍa loka deheṣu sadavastuni pṛthak kṛte.
 If we separate the entire cosmos from Pure Existence, we will find that God has created the world out of nothing.
-There is some point, therefore, in the doctrine of certain religions that God created the universe out of a vacuum, because we have now reduced the whole cosmos into a vacuum.
-The cosmos, this creation that we are thinking of is constituted of five elements: space, air, fire, water, earth.
+There is some point, therefore, in the doctrine of certain religions that God created the universe out of a vacuum, because we have now reduced the whole cosmos to a vacuum.
+The cosmos, this creation that we are thinking of, is constituted of five elements: space, air, fire, water, earth.
 By an analysis of their inner constitution, we have found that minus Existence, they do not exist.
 So like a magician, God has created this cosmos out of nothing.
-There are magicians who simply open their palm and some reptile will crop up, or a bird will fly, and so on.
+There are magicians who simply open their palm and some reptile will crop up, or a bird will fly out, and so on.
 Such is the way in which God seems to have conjured up this creation.

-He alone is.
-The world finally is not existing.
-To prove the existence of God solely and totally, and to remove the wrong idea that there is something outside God, this great analysis of the five elements is being conducted by the great author of Panchadasi.
+God alone is.
+The world, finally, is not existing.
+To prove the existence of God solely and totally, and to remove the wrong idea that there is something outside God, this great analysis of the five elements is being conducted by the great author of the Panchadasi.
 The great effort of analysis is only to prove God’s Ultimate Existence, and that nothing else can be there.
 The world appears, we may say.
 Let it appear.
 After all, it is an appearance, and an appearance is not the same as reality.

-Sadadvaitāt pṛthagbhūte dvaite bhūmyā dirūpiṇi, tattadartha kriyā loke yathā dṛṣṭā tathaiva sā (99).
-After this investigation into the nature of things, we come to the conclusion that all elements and the products of these elements are independently by themselves non-entities, and the consciousness then fixes itself in the unitary existence of itself.
-What finally exists is consciousness.
-Materiality, externality cannot be there because consciousness, being indivisible in its nature, has to be infinite.
+Bhūta bhautika māyānām asattve’tyanta vāsite, sad vastva dvaita mityeṣā dhīr viparyeti na kvacit (98).
+After this investigation into the nature of things, we come to the conclusion that all the elements and the products of these elements are independently, by themselves, non-entities, and the consciousness then fixes itself in the unitary existence of itself.
+What finally exists is Consciousness.
+Materiality, externality cannot be there because Consciousness, being indivisible in its nature, has to be infinite.
 Infinite is Consciousness.
 As there cannot be two infinites—there can be only one infinite—the world outside Consciousness cannot exist.
 The whole world is, therefore, a dazzling form of Consciousness itself.
 The so-called five elements are only appearances of Consciousness itself, both inwardly as well as outwardly.